CiscoDevNet/flare/README.md

 These apps are included in the sample code.
 Use the Flare Explorer to set up your environment, and the Trilateral app to navigate using mobile devices.

-- [Trilateral iOS App](http://devnet-stage.kpimdp.com/site/flare/learn/trilateral-ios.html) - shows a live map of the environment, including all zones and things, with the location of the user's device
+- [Trilateral iOS App](http://devnet-stage.kpimdp.com/site/flare/learn/trilateral-ios.html) - shows a live map with the location of the user's device
-- [Trilateral Android App](http://devnet-stage.kpimdp.com/site/flare/learn/trilateral-android.html) - shows both a live map and a compass indicating the direction of nearby things
+- [Trilateral Android App](http://devnet-stage.kpimdp.com/site/flare/learn/trilateral-android.html) - shows a live map and a compass indicating the direction of nearby things
 - [Explorer Web App](http://devnet-stage.kpimdp.com/site/flare/learn/explorer-web.html) - browse and edit Flare objects, and connect to nearby things and devices
 - [Explorer Mac App](http://devnet-stage.kpimdp.com/site/flare/learn/explorer-mac.html) - browse and edit Flare objects, and connect to nearby things and devices